 The holidays are a time of joy, excitement, gratitude, and celebration.
-We love being able to spend quality time with family and friends, as well as take a step back from all of the monotony of day-to-day life, school, and work.
+We love being able to spend quality time with family and friends, as well as take a step back from all of the monotony of day-to-day life.
 As much fun and magic as the holidays bring, they can also bring loads of stress, anxiety, and sadness.

 Anxiety Around the Holidays

-Anxiety and stress can be amplified around the holiday season due to sadness about loved ones no longer with us, hosting and providing for extended family, financial insecurity, and making efforts to provide gifts, service, and quality time to our nearest and dearest.
-Just the idea of trying to live up to what is perceived as the ideal family holiday can add to your overall level of anxiety.
+Anxiety and stress can be amplified around the holiday season for many reasons.
+Sadness about loved ones no longer with us, hosting and providing for extended family, financial insecurity, and being spread thin are all sources of anxiety.
+Even the idea of living up to the expectations of what the holidays should be can add to your overall level of anxiety.

 A huge reason stress can be triggered around the holidays is the idea of obligation.
-We feel obligated to give the perfect gift to all of the people on our lists ranging anywhere from neighbors to colleagues to bosses to our family members, as well as having to travel to see family or friends we have not seen in awhile, and overall just trying to do the most in the smallest amount of time.
+We feel obligated to give the perfect gift to all of the people on our lists.
+Gifts for anyone and everyone ranging from neighbors to colleagues to bosses to our family members, along with the obligatory travel to visit family and friend, and just doing so much in a small amount of time.

 That is exhausting!
 It is no wonder that the holidays can bring so much joy and so much stress at the same time.